andraugust/andraugust.github.io/stat_thermo.md

 \frac{1}{T} = \frac{\partial S}{\partial U}
 $$

 then we get an experimentally consistent relationship between temperature and multiplicity.
+In fact, this is one way to define temperature.

 When energy equilibrates, the system is said to have _thermalized_, and the _type_ of energy associated with thermalization is called _heat_.
 Note that the word "heat" here means something different from what it means when we casually say something like "the oven is hot".
 "The oven is hot" suggests that a system can _contain_ heat, whereas in thermal physics heat is energy _in transit_ due to temperature differences, not a property of a system.
-Technically we should say "the oven has a lot of internal energy, and the oven-me system gains entropy if the oven heats my body, so it does, which I feel".
-But that's not very practical to say!
+Technically we should say "the oven transfers heat to my body".

-Note that entropy increases monotonically with multiplicity, so higher entropy states are more likely to be occupied.
+Note that entropy increases monotonically with multiplicity, so higher entropy implies higher state-occupation probability, and vice-versa.
 This gives rise to the second law of thermodynamics: _entropy tends to increase_.
-This captures the observation that high-temperature systems give energy to low-temperature ones and not vice versa—heat flowing from hot to cold increases entropy, while the opposite decreases it.
+This can be used to explain the fact that captures the observation that high-temperature systems give energy to low-temperature ones and not vice versa—heat flowing from hot to cold increases entropy, while the opposite decreases it.

 We can apply a similar analysis to volume exchange.
 For volume exchange the equilibrating quantity is pressure, and the type of equilibrium is called _mechanical_ equilibrium.
 Starting with